Marwa Amri: Career

 At the 2008 Olympics in the 55 kg category, she lost in the first round to Jackeline Rentería.

 At the 2012 Olympics in the 55 kg category, she defeated Um Ji-Eun in the qualifications and was eliminated by Sofia Mattsson in the 1/8 finals.

 She improved yet again at the 2016 Olympics, in the 58 kg category.
 Although she lost to Kaori Icho in the first round, she was entered into the repechage because Icho reached the final.
 In the repechage she beat Elif Jale Yeşilırmak, and then Yuliya Ratkevich in her bronze medal match.

 In 2020, she won the gold medal in the women's freestyle 62 kg event at the African Wrestling Championships.
 She qualified at the 2021 African & Oceania Wrestling Olympic Qualification Tournament to represent Tunisia at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's freestyle 62 kg event.

 She won the gold medal in her event at the 2022 African Wrestling Championships held in El Jadida, Morocco.
 A few months later, she also won the gold medal in the 62 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She competed in the 62 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+She won the silver medal in the women's 62 kg event at the 2023 Dan Kolov & Nikola Petrov Tournament held in Sofia, Bulgaria.

-Personal life
+Early life and education

-She is the oldest of four children.
+Amri is the oldest of four children.
 Her father died when she was nine.
 She took up wrestling when she was 11.
-Although one of her younger sisters also took up the sport, she quickly quit.

 Despite a lack of funding, facilities and female training partners, Amri persevered, attending World and African championships through government funding.

-She has a degree in Physical Education.
+She has a degree in physical education.